Skip to main content

 Growth Hormone Peptides and Sleep Restoration

 The release of growth hormone (GH) is highly pulsatile and predominantly occurs during deep sleep, specifically during the initial hours of slow-wave sleep.
 GH is crucial for tissue repair, cellular regeneration, and metabolic regulation.
-Insufficient can therefore compromise GH secretion, impacting physical recovery and overall metabolic health.
+Insufficient deep sleep can therefore compromise GH secretion, impacting physical recovery and overall metabolic health.

 Targeted peptide therapies, such as those involving Sermorelin, Ipamorelin, and MK-677, are designed to stimulate the body’s natural production and release of GH.
 These compounds act as growth hormone secretagogues (GHS), mimicking the action of endogenous ghrelin or growth hormone-releasing hormone (GHRH) to stimulate the pituitary gland.